AudioBridger by Blue Tomato Media

 Built-in dashboard

-An optional web page shows every active sender and receiver with live VU meters and connection status — and lets you drag wires to route audio, mute receivers, and pick output devices remotely from any browser on the network.
+An optional web page shows every active sender and receiver, grouped by computer, with live VU meters and connection status.
+A List view, a drag-to-wire routing graph, the node-based patchbay, and a per-receiver mixer — route audio, mute, set gain/pan, and pick output devices remotely from any browser on the network.

 🌐